That spare tyre around your middle – it just won’t go, no matter what diet you try or how much exercise you do?

 So how do we control insulin?

 1/ Get off the rollercoaster!
-Ditch the sugar and refined carbs – eat a low Glycemic Load diet.
+Ditch the sugar and refined carbs – eat a low Glycemic Load diet and balance your blood sugar.
 That means avoiding processed sugary foods and choosing slower release carbs like non-starchy vegetables, oats, brown rice, quinoa, beans, pulses, legumes.

 2/ Eat protein with each meal (especially breakfast!).
 This helps to slow down the release of sugar, reducing insulin levels and keeping you full for longer, reducing cravings.
 Try these breakfast options for a great start to the day;